-Granada is a huge cosmopolitan city with a ton of things to keep even the most ardent traveller occupied for weeks.
-Here are the top ten best things to see and do to help you maximise your time here.
+Granada in Spain is a huge cosmopolitan city with a ton of things to keep even the most ardent traveller occupied for weeks and no travel itinerary would be complete without at least a short stop here, so here are the top ten best things to see and do to help you maximise your time in this amazing, must see city.

 There is so much to see, do and enjoy in Granada that I have picked out ten of my favourite picks just for you, so you can make the most of your visit to this great city.